Have you ever thought about glamping on a double-decker converted bus? It's not as far-fetched as it sounds.

-Betsy Blue's kitchen area is adeptly packed with all your kitchen essentials.
+Betsy Blue's kitchen area is adeptly packed with all the kitchen essentials.
 This includes a fridge with small freezer, a stove and oven.

 Upstairs, you will find the three bedrooms.
 This one is fitted with a bunk bed that follows the luscious color schemes of the living room.